-The number got bigger and bigger to around 20 kids, which violated the SOPs and the chairman stopped me from teaching.
-I had to go ahead by teaching my nephews and nieces because they were only 6 kids, but after some time parents of some of the kids I was teaching contacted me again.
+The number got bigger and bigger to around 20 kids, which violated the SOPs (Standard Operating Procedures) and the chairman stopped me from teaching.
+I could go ahead by teaching my nephews and nieces because they were only 6 kids, and after some time parents of some of the kids I was teaching contacted me again.
 They asked me to start teaching their kid by going to their homes and of course I said yes!

 I was teaching those who were in candidates class to prepare them for the national exams, and I ended up doing 3 sessions in 3 different homes as well as I am teaching my nephews and nieces.
 When the first lockdown was extended, schools were opened for the candidates only to resume with studies.
 This made me happy because all the kids passed their national exams in the 1st grade and this gave confidence to more parents to trust me to teach their kids.
 It gave me goose bumps that I was looked upon by most of the kids in my community and the parents and kids started calling me teacher.

 Now that outdoor sports are open, I am happy that I’ll be starting to coach and train the kids in my community again, as well as teaching my students.
 I love coaching, it makes me share the knowledge I have with others in the community.
 My friends and some parents of the kids we train tell me I should go and study education, because they say I make a good teacher.
-But for now, I’m teaching because I like to share what I know with those who need help.
-But I am studying software engineering and that has my full focus now.
-Maybe after my graduation I’ll go for education and become a teacher of software engineering or Information Computer Technology (ICT).
+For now I’m teaching because I like to share what I know with those who need help, and I am studying Software Engineering and that has my full focus now.
+Maybe after my graduation I’ll go for education and become a teacher of Software Engineering or Information Computer Technology (ICT).
 I hope and pray it comes true for me!